Optimization of CNOT circuits on limited connectivity architecture: Preliminary

 \textbf{Circuit with ancillas.} We say a CNOT circuit $\mathcal{C}_{n,m-n}$ with $n$-qubit inputs and $(m-n)$-qubit ancillas implements an $n$-qubit circuit $\Ccal$, if for any input $\ket{x}$ with ancillas $\ket{0}^{\otimes (m-n)}$, the results of $\mathcal{C}_{n,m-n}$ is $\Ccal\ket{x}\otimes\ket{0}^{\otimes (m-n)}$.
 We say two circuits (with or without ancillas) are equivalent if they implement the same circuit $\Ccal$.

 \textbf{Matrix representation of CNOT circuit~\cite{moore2001parallel}.} We use $\CNOT_{i,j}$ to denote CNOT gate with control qubit $q_{i}$ and target qubit $q_{j}$.
 The CNOT gate is an invertible linear map $ $ over $\Fbb_2$.
-It is easy to check, a CNOT gate $\CNOT_{i,j}$ is equivalent to the row operation which adds the $i$-th row to $j$-th row over $\Fbb_2$ in the corresponding invertible matrix.
+It is easy to check, that a CNOT gate $\CNOT_{i,j}$ is equivalent to the row operation which adds the $i$-th row to $j$-th row over $\Fbb_2$ in the corresponding invertible matrix.
 By the linearity property of CNOT circuits, we can represent an $n$-qubit CNOT circuit $\Ccal$ as an invertible matrix $\Mmat\in\GL(n,2)$~\cite{moore2001parallel,patel2008optimal}, and the $j$-th column of $\Mmat$ equals $\Ccal e_j$.
-We use $R(i,j)$ to denote such row adding operation in the matrix, and call the $\{i,j\}$ its index set.
+We use $R(i,j)$ to denote such row adding operation in the matrix, and call the $\pbra{i,j}$ its index set.
 We take a 3-qubit CNOT circuit as an example for the matrix representation as shown in Fig. \ref{fig:CNOTRep}.
-A sequence of row adding operations that transform $\Mmat$ to $\Imat$ correspond to a CNOT circuit represented by $\Mmat^{-1}$.
-The size optimization of CNOT circuit $\Ccal$ is equivalent to optimizing a parameter $t$ such that there exist index pairs $(i_1,j_1),\dots,(i_t,j_t)$ satisfy $\Mmat=\prod_{k=1}^tR(i_k,j_k)$.
-The summation for the input qubits is under module 2 in {Sec. \ref{sec:sizeOpt} and \ref{sec:DepthOpt}.}
+A sequence of row adding operations that transform $\Mmat$ to $\Imat$ corresponds to a CNOT circuit represented by $\Mmat^{-1}$.
+The size optimization of CNOT circuit $\Ccal$ is equivalent to optimizing a parameter $t$ such that there exist index pairs $(i_1,j_1),\dots,(i_t,j_t)$ satisfy $\Mmat=\prod_{k=1}^tR(i_k,j_k)$. {Fig. \ref{fig:cnot_rowAdd} illustrates the equivalence of the CNOT gate operation on a CNOT circuit and row addition on its boolean matrix representation.} The summation for the inputs is under module 2 in later sections.

 \textbf{Grid Graph.} In a $d$ dimensional grid graph $G(V,E)$ with the size of each dimension be $m_i$.
 A vertex in this $m_1\times \cdots \times m_d$ grid can be represented as a $d$ dimensional integer vector $(p_1,p_2,\dots,p_d)$, where $p_i\in[m_i]$.
 An $n$-qubit CNOT circuit is under $m_1\times \cdots \times m_d$ grid, which means the number of ancillas is $m_1\cdots m_d-n$, where $m_1\cdots m_d\geq n$, and the initial input $x\in\cbra{0,1}^n$ is located on any $n$ vertices of the grid.